In January 2005, I left the comfort of my family, friends, and home to begin a 15-month deployment to Baghdad, Iraq.

-2. We had a plan
+2. We Had a Plan

 As I stated above, we had a goal to take care of the Lasik surgery expense and the engagement ring as soon as we could.

 3. Automatic Investing

-One thing that I’ve always been a big fan of when it comes to investing is the systematic withdrawal.
-The concept of “out of sight, out of mind” works amazing for anybody that is trying to save.
+One thing that I’ve always been a big fan of when it comes to investing is systematic withdrawal.
+The concept of “out of sight, out of mind” works amazing for anybody who is trying to save.

-4. Be ready for the unexpected
+4. Be Ready for the Unexpected

-When I left, my wife and I were renting out a home with friends of mine so our expenses were exceptionally low.
+When I left, my wife and I were renting out a home with friends of mine, so our expenses were exceptionally low.
 We had talked about buying a home once I got back, but that quickly changed.

 It was exactly what we were looking for and at a price that we couldn’t pass up.
-So while serving my country in a foreign land, I purchased my first home.
+So, while serving my country in a foreign land, I purchased my first home.

 5. Limit the Unnecessary Purchases

-You would think that being overseas that you wouldn’t have a chance to really spend any money.
+You would think that being overseas you wouldn’t have a chance to really spend ‘any money.
 That is a major myth.
 The truth is that there are PX’s (Post Exchanges) readily accessible to any soldier.

-One example is a buddy of mine special ordered a pair of Nike running shoes for $150.
-Since they were special order, it would take an extra few weeks for the shoes to be shipped.
+One example is a buddy of mine who special ordered a pair of Nike running shoes for $150.
+Since they were special orders, it would take an extra few weeks for the shoes to be shipped.
 He then ordered a regular pair of Nike running shoes at $140 to last him until the others came in.